-- Advising Nuveen Real Estate on all planning, compulsory purchase and roads matters for the £1bn redevelopment of Edinburgh St James.
+- Acting for Nuveen Real Estate on all planning, compulsory purchase and roads matters for the £1bn redevelopment of Edinburgh St James.

-- Advising the Scottish Salmon Company on planning and environmental matters pertaining to its portfolio of salmon farms across Scotland.
+- Advising the Scottish Salmon Company on planning and environmental matters arising from its portfolio of salmon farms across Scotland.